-Although the biggest risk of someone intruding is usually someone, it is always sad when you cannot see an intruder stealing your valuables and leaving the person without seeing his or her face.
+Although the biggest risk of someone intruding is usually someone, it is always sad when you cannot see an intruder stealing your valuables and leaving the person without seeing their face.

 Usually, it is easy to spot criminals by their face or car and describe them to the police in some situations.
 However, there is a major stumbling block when the perpetrators put on masks.